 Dogs are one of the most popular pets in the state of Missouri, but these animals can pose a danger to the public.
-Dogs bite thousands of humans across the country each year, and many of these cases occur due to a failure to control the animal.
+Dogs bite thousands of humans across the country each year, and many of these cases, according to our Kansas City dog bite lawyer, occur due to a failure to control the animal.

 Missouri municipalities hold the express power to prevent animals, including dogs, from running-at-large.
 While Missouri does not have a statewide leash law, there are rules dog owners must follow to keep the public safe.